Hello, again my friend,

-I got so emotional when I entered a convenient store in the airport, I looked around the products, almost got me in tears, how I missed convenient store in Japan.
-No I’m not exaggerating it.
-When you live in Japan, there are two place you would go a lot: your nearest station and your nearest convenient store.
+I got so emotional when I entered a convenience store in the airport, I looked at the products, almost got me in tears, how I missed convenient store in Japan.
+No, I’m not exaggerating it.
+When you live in Japan, there are two places you would go a lot: your nearest station and your nearest convenience store.
 Those are BIG DEAL.

 The location is in the downtown, near from Shinjuku station, behind Don Quijote.
 This is a “major plus” since you can go everywhere easily.

 My first impression about Shinjuku is “oh my God this place is so crowded”, my interviewer told me that Shinjuku station is the most crowded station in the world.
 More than New York.

 Shinjuku is not dirty, but it’s not that clean for Japan standard.
 At least compared to Nagoya and Kyoto.
 But, it’s nowhere as dirty as any other city in Indonesia.

 The good thing about Tokyo is; you can reach everywhere easily, thanks to the super solid train system.

 But the bad thing is too many options that available, it overwhelmed me successfully.

 Because Tokyo is too big to be explored in such a short time, I decided to explore these area (most of them I decided by feeling):